UKPLab/5pils/README.md

 ```

-## Usage - dataset
+## Usage - dataset preparation

-To use the dataset, you need to scrape the images using the following script.
+To use the dataset, you need to collect the images using the following script.
 If you face issues downloading the images, please contact jonathan.tonglet@tu-darmstadt.de

 ```
 $ python scripts/build_dataset_from_url.py